Maintenance Maintenance — Weekly Pool Maintenance Checklist: Complete Guide

 If you're struggling with pH drift, examine your total alkalinity levels.
 You absolutely need proper alkalinity in your pool water as it acts as a pH buffer preventing rapid pH changes that make weekly maintenance difficult.

 For chlorine level problems, ensure you're not over-stabilizing your pool.
-High CYA levels above 100 ppm create "chlorine lock" where chlorine becomes ineffective regardless of concentration.
+High CYA levels above 100 ppm over-stabilize the water, where chlorine becomes much less effective unless you raise FC a lot.

 Advanced Weekly Maintenance Tips